Krusade78/UGCProfiler/README.md

 The other important feature that is on the roadmap is to make the profiles script based so you can go to a lower level and do almost anything (v12?).

-The gui has been completly ported to Windows App SDK.
+The gui has been completly ported to Avalonia.
 <br>
 <br>